-8.1 Stafford Borough Council will use a range of methods to involve local people and strengthen community involvement.
+Stafford Borough Council will use a range of methods to involve local people and strengthen community involvement.
 The table below describes the various methods used for consulting on Planning Policy Documents.

-Letters & Emails Letters and emails sent out to notify relevant stakeholders about a consultation on Planning Policy Documents Parish Forum Meetings Attendance at Parish Forum meetings to provide Parish Councils with information on Planning Policy Documents Display boards Display boards are set up in the reception of Council Offices to raise awareness of consultation on Planning Policy Documents and how people can get involved Public Exhibitions & Workshops Exhibitions are set up in various locations across the Borough to provide information on Planning Policy Documents.
-Workshops are organised to gather information and feedback from members of the public and other stakeholders to help inform Planning Policy Documents Press Release Press releases / adverts are issued to the local newspapers and local radio stations to raise awareness about consultation on Planning Policy Documents Libraries Hard copies of Planning Policy Documents, with response forms, are distributed to local Libraries for people to view and make comments Council website www.staffordbc.gov.uk Details of Planning Policy Documents are published on the website for the public to view, including details of the consultation and how to respond
+Methods How this works Letters & Emails Letters and emails sent out to notify relevant stakeholders about a consultation on Planning Policy Documents.
+Online Consultation Consultation portal for people to enter their comments on Planning Policy Documents online.
+Parish Forum Meetings Attendance at Parish Forum meetings to provide Parish Councils with information on Planning Policy Documents.
+Focus Groups Interactive consultation events where the views of a specific group of people are sought.
+Examples of such groups include: Older People's network groups and Youth Councils.
+Display boards Display boards are set up in the reception of Council Offices to raise awareness of consultation on Planning Policy Documents and how people can get involved.
+Public Exhibitions & Workshops Exhibitions are set up in various locations across the Borough to provide information on Planning Policy Documents.
+Workshops are organised to gather information and feedback from members of the public and other stakeholders to help inform Planning Policy Documents.
+Press Release Press releases / adverts are issued to the local newspapers and local radio stations to raise awareness about consultation on Planning Policy Documents.
+Libraries Hard copies of Planning Policy Documents, with response forms, are distributed to local Libraries for people to view and make comments.
+Council website www.staffordbc.gov.uk Details of Planning Policy Documents are published on the website for the public to view, including details of the consultation.